For every Barnett apartment created and sold to a tenant of social housing three social benefits are created:

 The Purchaser achieves something that was an impossible dream – home ownership.
 Barnett is aware of tenants of social housing who are now striving to be able to qualify for future Barnett projects.

 The person or family experiencing homelessness on the Victorian Housing Register who moves into the social housing dwelling vacated by the Purchaser; and

 Individuals and families

-Individuals and families who benefit from the additional interim (crisis and transitional) accommodation that is created by Barnett.
+Individuals and families who benefit from the additional interim (crisis and transitional) accommodation created by Barnett.

 Melbourne Apartments Project